 The passport format remains the same (B7 format: 125 × 88 mm or 4.921 × 3.465 in).

-Following the country's decision to leave the European Union, the award of the contract was challenged by some politicians and sections of the media.
-However, the Home Office confirmed that the procurement process, which was conducted in strict compliance with EU regulations, had delivered the best value and a high-quality solution for the country.
+Following the country's decision to leave the European Union, the contract award was challenged by some politicians and sections of the media.
+However, the Home Office confirmed that the procurement process, conducted in strict compliance with EU regulations, delivered the country's best value and high-quality solution.

 There's more.